OlivierLD/raspberry-coffee/Project.Trunk/System.Languages/LanguageComparison.md

     - Uses a Java Virtual Machine (JVM).
 100% Object Oriented, Functional features since Java 8 (to catch up with Scala, see below).
 Requires compilation (`javac`).
 Strongly typed.
     The implementation the JVM is the key to portability.
 Java motto used to be _write once, run everywhere_.
 And this is indeed true, this **does** work, from single-board computers like the Raspberry PI Zero to big clusters of main-frames.
 Yes.
-    - Java is not the first language to introduce the concept of Virtual Machine (at least ADA did it before, named afer... guess who?).
+    - Java is not the first language to introduce the concept of Virtual Machine (at least ADA did it before, named after... guess who?).
 But Java _specified_ it.
     This specification also includes the Java Platform Debugging Architecture (JPDA), that is a blessing for developers. _You can debug - including remotely - the same way on all systems_.
     No language - to my knowledge - ever did that before.
 - [Scala](#scala)
     - Created by Martin Odersky, École Polytechnique Fédérale de Lausanne, in 2003.
-    - Uses the _same_ Virtual Machine as Java (and thus gets Java protability for free), Object Oriented _and_ Functional since day one.
+    - Uses the _same_ Virtual Machine as Java (and thus gets Java portability for free), Object Oriented _and_ Functional since day one.
 Extremely well designed, natively implements immutability and other key concepts.
     Can sound a bit complex to a beginner, but addicting after that.
     Requires compilation (`scalac`).
 - [Kotlin](#kotlin)